How to Extract Data from LinkedIn

 1. Scrapin promises 100% legally compliant, aggregated data on a user or a business with a single click.
 The solution scans through up-to-date data, returning the relevant information.

-1. LinkedIn Profile Scraper by PhantomBuster retrieves LinkedIn profile data and supports integrations with Google Sheets and HubSpot CRM, thus delivering new contacts to users and underlying the lead generation strategy.
+1. LinkedIn Profile Scraper by PhantomBuster retrieves LinkedIn profile data and supports integrations with Google Sheets and HubSpot CRM, thus delivering new contacts to users and underlying the lead generation strategy in terms of job posting sites.

 2. Datagma is an efficient tool designed for recruiters.
 In addition to providing user information, it also cleans the retrieved data, eliminates incorrect positive results, and verifies contact details.